sendsmaily/smaily-woocommerce-plugin/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**WordPress version**
-Add the WordPress version you are currently using.

-**WooCommerce version**
-Add the WooCommerce version you are currently using.

-**Module version**
-Add the Smaily For WooCommerce module version you are currently using.

 **Additional context**
 Add any other context or screenshots about the feature request here.